CrossFacilityWorkflows/DOE-HPC-workflow-training/Balsam/README.md

 ## Tutorial

-Open the tutorial [notebook](balsam_tutorial.ipynb) either at https://jupyter.alcf.anl.gov/ or https://jupyter.nersc.gov/ or https://jupyter.olcf.ornl.gov/.
-You can also follow the instructions below to open jupyter locally:
+Read the [tutorial](balsam_tutorial.md) or open the tutorial [notebook](balsam_tutorial.ipynb) at https://jupyter.nersc.gov/.
+You can also open the notebook on a local machine:

 ```bash
 jupyter notebook